IanHarvey/bluepy/README.md

 from Python.
 At present it runs on Linux only; I've mostly developed it using a Raspberry Pi, but it will also run on x86 Debian Linux.

-There is also code which uses this to talk to a TI SensorTag (www.ti.com/sensortag).
+There is also code which uses this to talk to a TI SensorTag  and Ti SensorTag 2 (www.ti.com/sensortag).

 Installation
 ------------